 Default catalog (cluster) for queries.
 If unspecified, the queries execute on the data in the local cluster only.

 [preview] This functionality is in technical preview and may be changed or removed in a future release.
-Elastic will apply best effort to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
+Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 See cross-cluster search.

 - If disabled, it will ignore any misspellings or unrecognizable properties.
 When enabled, an exception will be thrown if the provided property cannot be recognized.